i-kiwamu/jwis/README.md

 Usage
 -----
-Just type as follows in your console
+Just type as below in your console

 ```
 $ jwis
 ```

-Program will ask you the beginning/final date of data you want, observatory ID, and file name.
+Program will ask you the beginning and final date you want, observatory ID (観測所記号), and file name.
 Please follow the explanations.